SPIN-web/SPIN2026/_pages/call.md

 ## Submission Categories and Guidelines

-Papers should be submitted via the EasyChair SPIN 2026 submission website: [https://easychair.org/conferences/?conf=spin2026](https://easychair.org/conferences/?conf=spin2026) in the track *Research Papers*, where you can then select the respective paper category.
+Papers should be submitted via the EasyChair SPIN 2026 submission website: [https://easychair.org/conferences/?conf=spin2026](https://easychair.org/conferences/?conf=spin2026) in the track *SPIN 2026 Papers*, where you can then select the respective paper category.

-The proceedings of SPIN 2026 will be published in Springer's *Lecture Notes in Computer Science* series.
+The proceedings of SPIN 2026 are expected to be published in Springer's *Lecture Notes in Computer Science* series.
 Submissions should adhere to the LNCS format, see Springer's website for [detailed instructions](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
 Please take into account Springer's [Book authors code of conduct](https://www.springernature.com/gp/authors/book-authors-code-of-conduct) when preparing submissions.

 With the exception of survey and history papers, the papers should contain original work that has not been submitted or accepted for publication elsewhere.